rytina/medium-blogposts/Africa’s Awakening.md

 ---

-### 4. Renewable Energy and Climate Leadership
+### 4. Renewable Energy and Climate Sensitivity

-Africa is setting impressive benchmarks in energy.
-Morocco’s Noor Solar Complex—one of the world’s largest—symbolises the continent’s green-power ambitions.
-Morocco, Egypt and South Africa are investing heavily in solar, wind and hydro power, contributing to the global energy transition.
+Africa is setting impressive standards in the energy sector.
+The Noor Solar Complex in Morocco, one of the largest solar power plants in the world, symbolizes Africa's ambitions in the field of green energy.
+Egypt's Benban Solar Park (1.65 GW), Kenya's Garissa Solar Plant and South Africa's Jasper project are further flagship projects.
+Morocco, Egypt, South Africa and Kenya are investing heavily in solar, wind and hydropower, thereby contributing to the global energy transition.

+The solar sector is developing particularly dynamically.
+According to the Global Solar Council, Africa's annual solar capacity is expected to increase by 42% in 2025¹ - a sharp rise after a period of delay.
+Around 23 GW of new solar capacity could be installed by 2028 - almost double the current total capacity.
+This requires improved financing and political framework conditions.
+However, only around 3% of global energy investment² and less than 2% of global investment in renewable energy currently comes from Africa - despite the fact that 60% of the world's best solar potential is located on the continent³.

+Kenya is particularly noteworthy: over 90% of electricity generation there already comes from renewable sources, including geothermal, hydropower, wind and, increasingly, solar⁴.
+Kenya is also one of the largest recipients of green investments on the continent - in 2023 alone, around 3.3 billion US dollars were invested in renewable energies².
+The country shows that an almost completely green power supply on African soil is not only possible, but can be a reality.

-At the same time, the continent is highly vulnerable to climate impacts such as droughts, floods and crop failures—showing that progress and challenge often go hand in hand.
+At the same time, the continent remains highly vulnerable to climate impacts such as droughts, floods and crop failures.
+This shows that progress and challenges often go hand in hand.
+Without determined investment in infrastructure, power grids and financing instruments, the great potential is in danger of remaining untapped.

 ---